ribeaud/WebEngineering/docs/lectures/6/readme.md

   ## Homework
 ]
 .right-column[
-Finish the practical work
+Finish the practical work (https://github.com/ribeaud/RoomReservation)

-Build on the practical work from above to create a full Web MVC-Cycle (without scaffolding) that shows:
+Build on the practical work from above to create a full Web **MVC**-Cycle (_without_ scaffolding) that shows:
 - All bookings from today until eternity for a given person
 - All available rooms for a requested day and time slot ]